By using this site, you agree to the Privacy Policy and Terms of Use.

 © Forbes Post 2025

-Home » Blog » Uzum, Uzbekistan’s Pioneer Unicorn, Secures $65.5 Million to Reach $1.5 Billion Valuation
+Home » Business » Uzum, Uzbekistan’s Pioneer Unicorn, Secures $65.5 Million to Reach $1.5 Billion Valuation

 Business